 One of the best ways to travel long distance in Japan is with a Japan Rail Pass.

-All of the JR lines are color coded.
-The JR Yamanote Line is green and does a circle around the central Tokyo.
+All of the JR lines are color-coded.
+The JR Yamanote Line is green and does a circle around central Tokyo.
 It is the center of rail transportation in Tokyo and most of the other JR and private company lines begin at one of the Yamanote stations and travel to different places within the loop.
-Other lines on the JR include the Chuo, Sobu, Saikyo and Heijin-Tohoku lines.
+Other lines on the JR include the Chuo, Sobu, Saikyo, and Heijin-Tohoku lines.
 It allows you to even do great day trips to places like the Chureito Pagoda for iconic shots of Mt Fuji!

 The company runs an English information service at 050-2016-1603 and 03-3423-0111.

 The Japan Rail Pass allows foreign visitors to Japan unlimited travel on the JR trains.
 See here for more info about how to purchase a JR Pass.

 The Tokyo Metro operates 9 lines throughout the city, including the Chiyoda, Namboku, Hibiya, Ginza, Hanzomon,Tozai, Yurakucho New Line, Yurakucho, and Marunouchi lines.
 The metro is scheduled to open the Fukutoshin Line in June of 2008, which will run between Shibuya and Ikebukuro.

 The Rinkai Line is a subway line operated by Tokyo Waterfront Area Rapid Transit (TWR).
 It can be used to get to the entertainment area of Odaiba.

 There are also several lines run by private companies that service the suburbs outside of the Yamanote loop.
 The Yurikamome is one of the largest private lines and is a great way to get to Odaiba – the aboveground tracks let passengers enjoy the view.

 The private lines are convenient for taking day trips to areas around Tokyo and outside of the city.